cockroachdb/docs/v22.1/glossary.md

 Term | Definition
 -----|-----------
+**single tenant** | A single instance of CockroachDB and supporting infrastructure.
+In a single tenant deployment, customers have their own instance of CockroachDB software and infrastructure.
+There are no shared resources.
+**multi-tenant** | A single instance of CockroachDB and its supporting infrastructure.
+In a multi-tenant deployment, customers share CockroachDB software and infrastructure.
+Customer data is isolated and remains invisible to other customers.
-**CockroachDB Serverless (beta)** | A multi-tenant CockroachDB deployment managed by Cockroach Labs.
-A Serverless cluster is an isolated, virtualized tenant running on a large CockroachDB deployment in a single cloud and region.
-Cockroach Labs guarantees uptime and provides autonomous cluster operations.
-Other Serverless advantages include the ability to start clusters instantly and eliminates database operations.
-Consumption based billing and spend limits eliminate cost surprises.
+**CockroachDB Serverless (beta)** | A multi-tenant CockroachDB deployment managed by Cockroach Labs in a single cloud and region.
+A Serverless cluster is an isolated, virtualized tenant running on a shared CockroachDB deployment.
+Cockroach Labs SRE provides guaranteed uptime and operations.
+Includes the ability to start clusters instantly and eliminates database operations.
+Consumption based billing and spend limits enforce budget requirements.
-**CockroachDB Dedicated** | A single tenant CockroachDB deployment managed by Cockroach Labs with no shared resources in a single  multi-region cloud.
-Cluster, node, and cloud instance Cockroach Labs SRE provide guaranteed uptime, optimization, and operations.
+**CockroachDB Dedicated** | A single tenant CockroachDB deployment managed by Cockroach Labs in a single multi-region cloud.
+Cockroach Labs SRE provides guaranteed uptime, optimization, and operations for cluster, node, and cloud instances.
-**CockroachDB Self-Hosted** | A self-managed CockroachDB deployment.
-Such a deployment offers deep control, per vCPU on any cloud or infrastructure type, in multiple clouds and regions.
-Database operations backed by Cockroach Labs are provided by your team.
+**CockroachDB Self-Hosted** | A self-managed CockroachDB deployment backed by Cockroach Labs Support available for in multiple clouds and regions.
+Charged per vCPU on any cloud or infrastructure type.

 ## CockroachCloud

 Term | Definition
 -----|-----------
-**Serverless cluster** | A CockroachDB cluster automatically billed for and scaled according to the resources consumed by the cluster.
+**Serverless cluster** | A CockroachDB cluster billed and scaled according to the resources _consumed_ by the cluster.
-**Dedicated cluster** | A CockroachDB cluster automatically billed for the resources provisioned for the cluster.
+**Dedicated cluster** | A CockroachDB cluster billed according to the resources _provisioned for_ the cluster.
 **Request Unit (RU)** | Represents the compute and I/O resources used by a query.
 All database operations in {{ site.data.products.serverless-plan }} cost a certain amount of RUs depending on the resources used.
 For example, a "small read" might cost 2 RUs, and a "large read" such as a full table scan with indexes could cost a large number of RUs.
 You can see how many Request Units your cluster has used on the [Cluster Overview](../cockroachcloud/serverless-cluster-management.html#view-cluster-overview) page.
 **Spend limit** | The maximum amount of money you want to spend on a cluster in a particular billing period.
 The amount you are billed is based on the resources the cluster used during that billing period.
 A cluster's budget is allocated across storage and burst performance.
 **Baseline performance** | The minimum compute and I/O performance that you can expect from your cluster at all times.
 This is 100 RUs per second for all Serverless clusters (free and paid).
 The actual usage of a cluster may be lower than the baseline performance depending on application traffic, because not every application will need 100 RUs per second at all times.
 When the cluster's usage is lower than the baseline, the cluster accumulates the unused RUs until the load on the cluster increases above the baseline.